Before the Big Bang

 The Big Bang – the building material for the cosmos

-The standard model of the Big Bang assumes that helium (He) and heavy hydrogen (deuterium H2) appeared at the very origin of our universe (time equals zero) along with very fine dust.
+The standard model of the origin assumes that helium (He) and heavy hydrogen (deuterium H2) appeared from the plasma as it cooled.
+In the early plasma state it is assumed to have been a full ionized gas at a very high temperature.
+As it cools, charged particles emerge which act to initiate the formation of hydrogen and helium and then oxygen, as the electrons are able to combine with the other fields.
 The electronic charge of the atom is determined by the relative number of electrons and protons and the polarity is a result of the combined atomic spins of the electrons in orbit around the nucleus.
 Electrical charge and magnetic polarity play an important role in the early formation of the molecular clouds.
 These clouds of elements in the form of molecular clouds, combined with dust to fill the space in the cosmos, but not uniformly.
 The molecular clouds formed first a cosmic structure looking somewhat like a sponge, with dark matter, gas and galaxies outlining sparse voids.
 These clumps are protostars, where stars initiate.
 Interestingly, the smell of space is reported by astronauts to be like burned carbon (Popular Science, July 18, 2013).

 Space primarily consists of low density gas and dust with about 75% of the mass of the gas being hydrogen and 25 % helium.
 Traces of other elements are found.
 The dust is very fine particles, comparable to cigaret smoke.
 The gas and dust is not uniformly distributed with a complex mixture of cool dense clouds twisted in tangles of hot low density gas.
 Water in the form of ice is found.